Amazon promotes its RDS as a scalable, high-performing alternative to traditional databases, backed by automation and reliability.

 We get it.
 Choosing the right RDS instance size for your needs can be daunting.

-Our recommendation is to track how much data your queries use (your working set).
-Then use CloudZero Advisor (a free tool for comparing cloud resources and pricing) to find and pick the right DB instance size and type for it.
+We recommend tracking how much data your queries use (your working set).
+Then, use CloudZero Advisor (a free tool for comparing cloud resources and pricing) to find and pick the right DB instance size and type.
 Here’s how CloudZero Advisor looks for RDS:

 CloudZero Advisor for choosing Amazon RDS instance type, size, and pricing.

-An Amazon Region hosts several Availability Zones (AZ), each with its own pricing options and supporting failure isolation.
+An Amazon Region hosts several Availability Zones (AZ), each with its own pricing options and failure isolation support.
 You always need to choose a region, an AZ, or a local zone to calculate RDS costs, regardless of your choice of DB engine, instance type, payment option, storage, etc.

 You can also deploy a DB instance in multiple Availability Zones (Multi-AZ deployment).
 Here, RDS automatically establishes and runs secondary DB instances in another Availability Zone.
 The primary DB instance replicates across these secondary DB instances in various AZs.
 This provides data redundancy, failover support, minimizes I/O freezes, and limits latency spikes while backing up the system.
 Secondary DB instances also serve read traffic in Multi-AZ DB cluster deployments.